Thomashighbaugh/firefox/.github/README.md

 The following lists what I was thinking putting this all together in terms of how it would improve my workflow:

   - To the extent practical, limit the use of add-ons and instead try to bake the desired functionality into userChromeJS scripts as this minimizes attack surface in several ways while also making syncing for the first time much less annoying.
   - Surround the window with additional panel bars, split up various buttons between them and isolate certain functions to certain panels.
-This means no annoying dropdown menus to search, no need to remember some features name at the critical moment, no odd looking margins like a side and top bar alone produce, name-day
+This means no annoying dropdown menus to search, no need to remember some features name at the critical moment or a keybinding when I already use a tiling wm, no odd looking margins like a side and top bar alone produce, just four bars and the tabs bar that Mozilla keeps messing up is totally removed.
+The current bar layout is:
+        - Top Bar - just the url/search bar, with the overflow menu
+        - left bar - where the extensions go
+        - bottom bar aka statusbar - where builtin functionality buttons or buttons derived from a userscript are placed, in the corner the downloads button
+        - right bar - where tabs are managed, no not by Tree-whatever-tabs, I am not trying to liberate myself from Mozilla only to cede control to some other dev, this comes from a userscript that's part of Duskfox and as such is something I can easily modify the need arises (like preventing the icons from resizing when it hovers out, apparently not an issue I hope on that dev's system but annoying me senseless on Linux but lucky me, I can change it unlike TreeStyleTabs plugins UI which I don't have the code or patience for)

+## Script Loader

+This customization uses `fx-autoconfig`'s userscript loader by MrOtherGuy, modified to include some funcitonality from XiaoXiao's userchrome.css loader in the `boot.jsm` file because that's the power of dealing with the code yourself.
+Only costs a few hairs turning gray.

 ## Why Don't You Use Chrome, Chromium, Brave or Opera
 1&2 are Alphabet (aka Google) projects which already gets plenty of my data to sell to advertisers as is, using one of those browsers is giving them a license to creep harder.
 They also aren't so easily customized and the extension "web store" is even worse in its design than the PlayStore.

-Brave is just Chromium + insignificant crypto for dealing with adds.
+Brave is just Chromium + insignificant crypto for dealing with ads I would normally be wholesale blocking with PiHole.
 And when I tried to bare with it for the BAT, gemini canceled my account minutes after opening it for no apparent reason, so forget that.

-Opera - I have tried, I just don't really get it
+Opera - I have tried, I just don't really get it and its basically Chrome.

 Vivaldi - Its a much better, glorified variant of Chrome, even uses Google's web store for extensions, it just packs in too much in one place which I don't happen to really want or need.
+If I am getting that intimate in configuring something I want to put it on Github to spare me from needing to do it again anyway and find code a better medium to get precisely what I want than using a GUI which may or may not even allow me precisely what I am after.

 Epiphany - my secondary choice in terms of the modern desktop web browser.
-Go figure its a Gnome thing and features what most would need/want from their browser. f
+Go figure its a Gnome thing and features what most would need/want from their browser without being obtuse, unlike that awful monster that is Gnome 40 and the extension nightmare it takes to make it useable.

+Luakit - since I am not on the qt bandwagon (GTK4 might change this for me too I know already) I like having another configurable option, which is lightweight and obviously qutebrowser and the like are not my thing so I have luakit I am tinkering with when I get irritated with firefox or don't need to access Phantom wallet.
+Since I configure awesomewm and neovim in lua, what's another chance to use that language I so love to hate?